magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/InputSubsystem/Extensions/DeviceLayouts/UnityEngine.XR.MagicLeap.InputSubsystem.Extensions.DeviceLayouts.md

 ### ControllerDoF {#enums-controllerdof}

-Enum representing the eye calibration status for a [MagicLeap](/unity-api/api/MagicLeap/MagicLeap.md) headset.
-For use with MagicLeapController.dof IntegerControl.
+Enum representing the eye calibration status for a [MagicLeap](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.md) headset.
+For use with MagicLeapController.dof IntegerControl

 | Enumerator | Value | Description |
 | ---------- | ----- | ----------- |